 Custom made ISO Metric Thread Profiles for Fusion 360 with additional tolerances for better 3D printability.

-3D printed threads that work are a bear to print, especially when you use Fusion 360 with no built-in ability to customize them.
-Usually, we resort to threading our model and then scaling it or some equally imprecise hack to adjust for our printers’ tolerances and the nature of 3d printed parts.
+3D printed threads that work is a bear, resulting in unpredictable outcomes and functionality.
+Fusion 360 has no built-in ability to customize threads and makers usually resort to hacking tolerance onto threads through scaling or some equally imprecise adjustment to compensate for the nature of 3d printed parts.

 C:\Users\%UserName%\AppData\Local\Autodesk\webdeploy\production\%Hash of Version%\Fusion\Server\Fusion\Configuration\ThreadData

-Then, thread your part normally with Fusion 360’s thread tool.
+Restart Fusion if it was running and thread your part normally with Fusion 360’s thread tool.
 Be sure to select “modeled” on the feature settings and to select the tolerance profile you want.
-Please see attached pictures for examples.

-With this download you are also provided with 9 test nuts and bolts.
+This download will also provide 9 test nuts and bolts (As seen in the blog post: https://replicantfx.com/custom-threads-with-fusion-360/).
 These are attached as a *.stl and a *.f3d file.
 These use Metric M14-2 threads and have tolerances ranging from 0.0 (Standard) to 0.8mm in 0.1mm steps (Each is marked with the corresponding number of dots/cutouts, 1 for 0.1mm – 8 for 0.8mm).
 Using an Ender 3 and PETG I printed this set of nuts and bolts to test what tolerance and found 0.5mm to be perfect.

 Once downloaded you are free to use these tools as many times as you like (For business or personal), but please respect the substantial time to research and produce these files and do not share.